Mus (card game): Rules

 Mus is played by four players working as two teams.
 Partners sit opposite each other and play moves in a counter-clockwise direction.

-Every hand consists of four rounds: Grande ('Biggest'), Chica ('Smallest'), Pares ('Pairs') and Juego ('Game').
-If the 'Game' round cannot be played because nobody has a hand total value of 31 or more, the whole round is replaced by Punto ('Point').
+Every hand consists of four rounds: Handia ("Biggest"), Txikia ("Smallest"), Pareak ("Pairs") and Jokoa ("Game").
+If the "Game" round cannot be played because nobody has a hand total value of 31 or more, the whole round is replaced by Puntua ('Point').

 After the fourth round, there is a scoring round, when all scores are calculated.
 The game is played with a pool of 30 points in the middle of the table.
 The points are usually represented by beans, coins or sometimes any other object, which are called hamarreko (oddly, from Basque "unit of ten", although it is worth five tanto) when playing the game.
 When a point is scored by a couple, one of this couple players takes a bean and puts it on their team's side.
 To decrease the need for many beans, one player's side counts as one-point beans and the other side as five-point beans.
 This makes it possible to play with only 16 beans in the table.

-A match (partida) is divided into games (juego).
+A match (partida) is divided into games (joko).
 Each game is won by the first team to reach 30 points.
 In Spain, three games count as one vaca and three vacas win the match, although there are many other scoring variations, for example, in some places the game is played to five games and five vacas.
 However, in the Basque Country and northern Spain La Rioja, Mus may played with four Kings and at 40 points instead of the standard 30.
 This variation has to be played with 22 beans in the pool instead of 16.
 In the rest of Spain, the regular rules are eight Kings and 30 points.
 When played with eight Kings, threes count as Kings and twos count as Aces.
 With eight Kings, it is much easier to get good hands and riskier to bet high.